Simbiat/optimize-tables/README.md

 ```php
 (new \Simbiat\optimizeTables)->optimize('schema');
 ```
 This will analyze the tables and then run the suggested commands.
-The result of the function (by default) will be array of log entries, where array keys are UNIX micro timestamps:
+The result of the function (by default) will be an array of log entries, where array keys are UNIX micro timestamps:
 ```php
 array (
   1586091446410816 => 'Getting list of tables...',